 For portable sources such as HMA plants that move around frequently, it is questionable whether the generator would be considered to be a stationary source or a non-road engine (see the generator discussion in the NSPS discussion in section 4.2).
 If a generator qualifies as a non-road engine it does not need to be included in the PTE analysis.
 Even though CPM does not intend to operate the generator in the same location for more than 12 months, since we are considering worst-case scenarios, the PTE analysis assumes the emissions from the generator count towards applicability.
-Note that even if the generator were not counted, the source would still be major for CO, PM, and SO2 emissions and limits (and this permit) would be necessary to avoid PSD and Title V.
+Note that even if the generator were not counted, the source would still be major for CO, NOx, PM, PM10, SO2, VOC and total HAP emissions and limits (and this permit) would be necessary to avoid PSD, Title V and MACT.